 1. Update your profile

-These pieces of advice will help you to have a better position on search engines.
+These pieces of advice will help you to have a better position on our search engines.

 - Frequently update your calendar